itvlist/fd/README.md

 This project is released under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).

-All source code is copyright [Nathan Friedly](http://dwz.freetzi.com/blog).
+All source code is copyright [itv/fd](http://dwz.freetzi.com/blog).